6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 2. Chalazion

-Chalazion, the other type of stye, is another common cause of small bumps under eyes.
-Chalazia causes a small, red bump to appear under the eye.
+A chalazion is another type of stye.
+Chalazion is caused by clogged “meibomian glands,” which are the glands that empty into the lid margin and keep the eye moist.
+It causes a small, red bump to appear under the eye.
 It can cause either a single bump or a group of lumps that make your skin look like chicken skin.

 • Swollen bump under eye